An-n-nie/BankChurnKaggle/README.md

 ### Conclusions

 Among the top-performing models, Histogram-based Gradient Boosting had a slight edge over Decision Tree and Random Forest in this dataset.
 However, all three performed in similar ranges for this problem.
-Therefore, for this dataset, using simple models like Decision Tree can stil offer strong baseline performance without withholding too much potentials.
+Therefore, for this dataset, using simple models like Decision Tree can still offer strong baseline performance without withholding too much potential.

 ### Future Work

 Future improvements could include testing other boosting algorithms such as XGBoost, LightGBM, and CatBoost — all of which are known for their high performance in structured data challenges.
 These models have shown strong results in similar Kaggle competitions and could potentially push AUC scores even higher.
-For this particular challenge, one of the models that the top scorers used was LightGMBoost.
+For this particular challenge, one of the models that the top scorers used was LightGBM.

 ## How to reproduce results